 Following this method should give you perfect bacon from the toaster oven every time:

-- Set the toaster oven to 400 degrees Fahrenheit (do not pre-heat) and bake to your preferred degree of crispiness.
+Bake the bacon to your preferred degree of crispiness.
 For most ovens, it should take about 8-15 minutes.

 This method of cooking bacon is easy, hands-off, and less messy than frying it in a skillet.
-You should get great results just from following these steps, but for expert-level bacon cooking, check out the tips below as well.
+You should get great results just from following these steps, but for expert-level bacon cooking, check out the tips below.

 Bacon Cooking Tips (for Toaster Ovens)